RETINA-UAV/tracker-poi-ar/README.md

 ## Setup & Usage
 Clone this repository and import it into your Android Studio.

-To use the app, you will need to create an account for the Google Cloud Console and activate and set up the `ARCore API`.
+To use the app, you will need to create an account for the Google Cloud Console and activate and set up the [ARCore API](https://console.cloud.google.com/apis/library/arcore).
 The API key needs to be defined in the `local.properties` as `YOUR_API_KEY`.